 A full body skin cancer check means exactly that – your entire body is put under examination from head to toe by one of our specialised doctors for any suspicious spots.
 The aim of the screening is to find and examine all moles and freckles that may be cancerous, precancerous or otherwise potentially likely to be a health risk.
 Early detection typically makes for a much easier treatment outcome.

 For a comprehensive skin cancer scan in Melbourne, make an appointment at Mole Check Clinic.
-With practices in North Fitzroy and on St Kilda Road in Melbourne, we can provide you with the essential skin cancer check up that just might save your life.
+With practices in North Fitzroy, St Kilda Road in Melbourne, Bentleigh and on Mornington we can provide you with the essential skin cancer check up that just might save your life.

 As a country with one of the highest rates of skin cancer in the world, thanks largely to our constant exposure to the sun, the importance of Australians being able to recognise the signs and symptoms of skin cancer cannot be understated.
 There are three types of skin cancers ; melanoma (including nodular melanoma), basal cell carcinoma and the squamous cell carcinoma.
 Melanoma is the most deadly type, while basal cell carcinoma is considered the least life threatening type of skin cancer.

 Early detection of cancers begins with a self-examination of the skin from top to bottom, looking for any moles or raised bumps on the skin that are either new or have been on your body for a while but may have changed shape, size or colour in a relatively short amount of time.
 Even if you have moles or freckles that haven’t changed in any way, it’s wise to see a mole checking doctor to ensure they’re unlikely to put you at risk of getting skin cancer.